LTL Mandarin private Chinese classes in Beijing are taught according to each individual student’s needs and requirements.

 Our teachers: The best Mandarin instructors Beijing has to offer Experienced: Our teachers have at least 5 years of teaching experience Certified: Hold a BSc or MSc in Teaching Chinese Fun & professional: We guide you, while making class fun

-Meet people: Easy to meet other students at school and school events A family: LTL will be your home away from home Our Lunch Club: Join the LTL lunch club for great food Personal: We care for each and every student
+Meet people: Easy to meet other students at school and school events A family: LTL will be your home away from home Social events: Regular social events so that you can interact with other students and make friends Personal: We care for each and every student

 Tailored to You

-Individual: Lessons tailored to your needs and learning speed No one size fits all: Textbooks, topics and materials chosen just for you Free assessment: Together with you we will decide what to focus on Speed: Speed up or slow down the pace according to your needs
+Individual: Lessons tailored to your needs and learning speed No one size fits all: Textbooks, topics and materials chosen just for you Free assessment: Decide your study goals and area to focus on Speed: Speed up or slow down the pace according to your needs

 Quick progress: Individual lessons are the fastest way to learn Mandarin Intensive: 20 or 30 hours of Mandarin per week will get you ahead fast Great value: Each Mandarin lesson lasts a full 55 minutes Never lose classes: If there is a holiday your classes will be made up